NikolaAndro/agency-jekyll-theme/README.md

 ## Nikola

+- [ ] Terms Of Use - Ask GPT?
-- [ ] Make sure all weeks are in tables
+- [X] Make sure all weeks are in tables
 - [ ] High resolution images for the workouts
 - [ ] Finish about
 - [ ] Make sure everything looks good on mobile device
-- [ ] Remove the kitchen for now.
-We will put it back later
 - [X] Fast scrolling
-- [ ] Remove other YouTube Channels and put ours
+- [X] Remove other YouTube Channels and put ours
 - [ ] Make a kitches section
 - [ ] Put kitchen in the taskbar
 - [ ] Change the color of welcome to busy life